franklinscudder/Chune/readme.md

 Chune is written in Python3 using Flask and Spotipy.

+## Docker
+See the branch `docker` for a containerised version of chune!

 ## WARNING

 Chune is not designed to be secure, use at your own risk.
 As far as I can tell, the only danger is